NuBrakes Blog Wheel locks (and what you need to remove them) Image

 • Under the driver’s seat

-What to do if you lose your wheel lock key
+What to do if you lose your wheel lock key?

-Still can’t find your wheel lock key?
 You may need to order a new one from the dealer or manufacturer.
-To do this, you will need the code that corresponds with your particular key.
+To do this, you will need the code corresponding to your particular key.

 Generally, you can expect to pay between $20 and $120 per set.